tytydraco/yessleep/out/I_stayed_in_a_hotel_that_was_totally_abandoned_Now_I_know_why.md

-Then I started the car and drove away.
+Then I started the engine and drove away.

 That night, I reported everything to the police in my hometown.
 I felt safer there.
 I expected they'd ask me more questions, maybe even think I had something to do with it.
 Maybe I did.
 I still couldn’t shake the guilt of leaving my coworker behind.

 Before long, the secretary returned and told me they had located Todd.
 They spoke to him on the phone, and he was a little shaken up, but alive and well.
 I couldn’t believe it.